Masculinity in the Academy; masculinity studies.

 As an extension of women’s studies, the study of masculinity is illogical.
 After all, couldn’t most academic inquiry throughout history be classified as men’s studies?

 Yep.
-I think that McLaren has really missed the point of masculinity studies, it’s not a companion piece to feminist analysis, it’s not about continuing a discussion based around us/them but rather a recognition that menfolk have important roles to play in advancing gender equity and the goals of feminism too.Explore posts in the same categories: feminism, gender, Masculinity, pro-feminist, Sexual education, Uncategorized comment below, or link to this permanent URL from your own site.
+I think that McLaren has really missed the point of masculinity studies, it’s not a companion piece to feminist analysis, it’s not about continuing a discussion based around us/them but rather a recognition that menfolk have important roles to play in advancing gender equity and the goals of feminism too.feminism, gender, Masculinity, pro-feminist, Sexual education, Uncategorized comment below, or link to this permanent URL from your own site.